Luvata/vlsp_viecap4h_gptteam_code/README.md

 We got `0.313` in public tests and `0.309` in private test.

-Our contributions are:

-- [x] Using pretrained Language Model: Vietnamese GPT-2 as decoder, with CLIP Vit-B16 as text and image encoder.
-- [x] Propose a novel method to improve image captioning performance, especially for low-resources dataset, by joint training with billingual text dataset (iwslt15 en-vi) with a share text-image encoder (CLIP).
+We propose a novel method to improve image captioning performance, especially for low-resources data, by joint training image captioning with translation using a pretrained text-image encoder (CLIP) and pretrained GPT as decoder.

 ## Ablation study

-Our hypothesis is that in CLIP prefix caption architecture, both encoder (CLIP) and decoder (GPT) are pretrained models, only MLP was trained from scratch, so it could be the bottleneck if training data is small.
+Our hypothesis is that in CLIP prefix caption architecture, both encoder (CLIP) and decoder (GPT) are pretrained models, only MLP was trained from scratch, so it could be the bottleneck if the size of training data is small.

 But since CLIP can encode both text and image into a same embedding space, we can make use of the billingual dataset to better generalize the bridging part (MLP) by joint training image captioning